 CH E 3723.
 Numerical Methods for Engineering Computation.3 Credit Hours.

-Prerequisite: CHE 2003 (or concurrent enrollment in CHE 2003) and MATH 3113 or 3413.
+Prerequisite: CHE 2003 and MATH 3113 or 3413.
 Course uses specific software applications tailored toward chemical engineering.
 Basic methods for obtaining numerical solutions with a digital computer.
 Included are methods for the solutions of algebraic and transcendental equations, simultaneous linear equations, ordinary and partial differential equations, and curve fitting techniques.
 The methods are compared with respect to computational efficiency and accuracy.
 (F)